 All agencies have the objective of improving outcomes for children by making sure children get the help they need, when they need it and have the right to be safe, protected from abuse, neglect and harm.

 The Aberdeenshire Child Protection Committee is part of a larger framework of Public Protection arrangements in Aberdeenshire.
 The overall aim is the prevention of harm to vulnerable groups and involves working with both victims and perpetrators.

 The Aberdeenshire Child Protection Committee is a multi-agency group with members from the Police, Health, local authority and third sector organisation’s.
 The role of each agency is to give individual and collective leadership and direction for the management of child protection services by promoting child protection policy and practice.

-In June 2014, the Scottish Government published the National Guidance for Child Protection in Scotland 2014 which describes the functions of Child Protection Committees as continuous improvement; strategic planning and public information and communication.
-This has been supplemented by the advice and guidance document Protecting children and young people: Child Protection Committee and Chief Officer responsibilities
+In September 2021, the Scottish Government published the National Guidance for Child Protection in Scotland 2021 which describes the functions of Child Protection Committees as continuous improvement; public information, engagement and participation; strategic planning and connections and annual reporting on the work of the CPC.
+Further Guidance outlining Child Protection Committee and Chief Officer responsibilities for protecting children and young people is available in the advice and guidance document Protecting children and young people: Child Protection Committee and Chief Officer responsibilities